Purpose Discovery

 Before we begin.

-Answer honestly — not how you think you should, but how you actually are.
+Answer honestly.
+Not how you think you should, but how you actually are.
 This takes about 25 minutes.
-We'll send your full results to your email.
+We will send your results to your email.

 No spam.
 Your results belong to you.